piclas-framework/piclas/docs/documentation/userguide/features-and-models/drift-diffusion.md

 Streamers are growing ionized fingers that appear when ionizable matter is suddenly exposed to high voltages [1].
 Streamers occur in lightning and sprites as well as in industrial applications such as lighting, treatment of polluted gases and water, disinfection plasma jets and bullets and plasma-assisted combustion.
 Further optimization and understanding of such applications depend on an accurate knowledge of the electron dynamics during streamer development [2].

 Streamer discharge simulations are basically modeled in three ways.
 These are the Particle Model, Fluid Model, and Hybrid Model.
-In this section, the Hybrid Model approach is explained.
+In this section, the Hybrid Model which combines the 1st order fluid model with particle model approach is explained.
 In the Hybrid Model Simulations, ions are represented by particles.

+The first-order fluid model is the multiply used reaction–drift-diffusion model[1].
 The drift-diffusion scheme can be used to model the electrons species in the plasma as a continuum instead of kinetic particles.

 The piclas executable to use the model in created by

     mkdir build_electron_fluid && cd build_electron_fluid